Harefield: Politics

 Harefield is part of the Ruislip, Northwood and Pinner constituency for elections to the House of Commons of the United Kingdom.

 Harefield is part of the Harefield Village ward for elections to Hillingdon London Borough Council.

+In 1894 Harefield became part of Uxbridge Rural District.
+In 1929 Harefield became part of the Municipal Borough of Uxbridge.
+On 1 April 1938 the civil parish was abolished and merged with Uxbridge.
+At the 1931 census (the last before the abolition of the parish), Harefield had a population of 4,140.
+In 1965 it became part of the London Borough of Hillingdon.

 Notable buildings

 Harefield Hospital

 Harefield Hospital is a world-famous heart and lung hospital.
 It is part of the Royal Brompton & Harefield NHS Foundation Trust, the largest specialist heart and lung centre in the UK, and among the largest in Europe.
 Its sister hospital in the trust is the Royal Brompton Hospital in Chelsea.

 Sir Magdi Yacoub, consultant cardiothoracic surgeon at Harefield Hospital (1969–2002), carried out the first live lobe lung transplant, and went on to perform more transplants than any other surgeon in the world.
 By the end of the 1980s Harefield Hospital was the leading transplant centre.
 Magdi Yacoub was involved in the development of heart and heart-lung transplants.